SUNGKYUNKWAN UNIVERSITY SCHOOL OF MEDICINE

 Professor: Graduate Program, Research Area, Laboratory, E-mail, Tel

-Graduate Program Data Science & Precision Medicine
+Graduate Program Data Science and Personal Medicine/ Cancer Biology

 Laboratory Next-Gen Medicine Lab Laboratory